 Currently, Sorkin is in various stages of production on three exciting and notable projects, the feature film MOLLY’S GAME, “To Kill a Mockingbird” for Broadway and the NBC live presentation of “A Few Good Men.”
 He recently adapted and is making his directorial debut with Molly’s Game — the personal memoir by Molly Bloom, a beautiful, young, Olympic-class skier who ran the world's most exclusive high-stakes poker game for a decade before being arrested in the middle of the night by 17 FBI agents wielding automatic weapons.
 Her players included Hollywood royalty, sports stars, business titans and finally, unbeknownst to her, the Russian mob.
 Her only ally is her criminal defense lawyer (Elba), who learns that there's much more to Molly than the tabloids lead us to believe.
 The film has wrapped and made its world premiere at the 2017 Toronto International Film Festival to raved reviews.
 He is now promoting the highly-anticipated feature starring Jessica Chastain and Kevin Costner, which is set to hit theaters on Christmas Day 2017.

-In February 2016, it was announced that he will be writing a stage adaptation of Harper Lee’s iconic American novel “To Kill a Mockingbird,” set to show during the 2017-2018 season, with Scott Rudin producing.
-The production will be staged by Tony-nominated director Bartlett Sher, best known for his Broadway revivals of The King and I and Fiddler on the Roof.
+In 2018, Sorkin's stage adaptation of Harper Lee’s iconic American novel “To Kill a Mockingbird” opened on Broadway with Scott Rudin producing.
+The production was staged by Tony-nominated director Bartlett Sher, best known for his Broadway revivals of The King and I and Fiddler on the Roof.